 It can also happen when a hermit crab leaves their shell to find a more suitable one, and another steals the one they were using.
 With no shells that fit, your hermit is out of luck until you intervene.

 Hermit crabs are exposed slightly and can get debris and other irritants in the shell.
 It could be that the hermit crab is trying to get rid of the annoyance by exiting the shell.
-You need to cleanse the inside appropriately to make sure it’s free of any small particles.
+You need to clean the inside appropriately to make sure it’s free of any small particles.

 4. Unsuitable Environment